 The very first Dollar General store opened in Springfield, Kentucky, on June 1, 1955, making 2015 the neighborhood dollar discount store’s 60th anniversary.
 You will still find a Dollar General here today, and many more unique small-town shopping treasures.

 The elusive location of Matt Groening’s Simpsons may well be Springfield, Kentucky.
 With its iconic Main Street bustling with college life, shops, art, theatre and plenty of local dining options, you will feel like you landed smack-dab in the “Americana” of Simpsons’ Springfield.
 Stop and shop a while, then join the Simpsons family for a photo-op at the Opera House while you are downtown.

-As for adventure . . . why not skydive over the Bluegrass, rent and pilot a plane yourself, or stay grounded and marvel at the world’s largest radio control jet show.
-Golf, fish and hunt or take the family and enjoy the award-winning Heart of Kentucky Holiday and Sorghum Festivals.
+As for adventure . . . golf, fish and hunt or take the family and enjoy our Festivals.
 Bring your bike and ride the crossroads of Bike the Bourbon Trail™ and the Trans America Bicycle Trail.

-If you are here for business, rest assured, our state-of-the-art facilities and expert staff will gladly accommodate your meeting and convention needs.
-Awaiting your visit, this friendly town has a 62-room hotel, a historic B&B, city camping, and many fast food and full service local dining options.
+If you are here for business, awaiting your visit, this friendly town has historic B&B’s, city camping, and many fast food and full service local dining options.

-The renovation of the Opera House has sparked all kinds of creativity in downtown Springfield featuring live theatre from Central Kentucky Theatre, a visitor’s center, meeting rooms and offices.
+The Opera House has sparked all kinds of creativity in downtown Springfield featuring live theatre from Central Kentucky Theatre, Art Gallery, visitor’s center, meeting rooms and offices.
 We invite you to stop by for free maps and area information.
 And don’t forget to log onto Springfield’s free wifi!
 Have any questions?
-We’d love to hear from you.
+We’d love to hear from you